Vinegar is a powerful multipurpose cleaner that you probably already have sitting in the pantry.

 Use a clean microfiber cloth to wipe away the solution.
 Don’t use abrasive pads, which can scratch the surface of appliances.

-Distilled white vinegar is also a great choice for removing odor and stains from fabrics.
+Distilled white vinegar is also a great choice for removing fabric odor and stains.
 Don’t use dark vinegar or you might stain your clothes.
 Add 1 cup of vinegar to the wash cycle.

 But while vinegar is a great household cleaner, can it help your internal digestive system?